 History of the Name

-Cuindlis, Cuinlis, Cuindilis, Cuindlaes, Cuindleas, or Coinleisc is an Old Irish (Gaelic or Goidelic) name of uncertain meaning.
-The first element in it seems to mean ‘head’1, and one plausible interpretation of the entire name is ‘Head of the enclosure’.
-This could indicate anything from ‘owner of the cattle pen’ to perhaps even ‘lord of the fort’, depending on just what sort of enclosure was meant.
-There is no way of knowing at this late a date.
-Given that the ‘head’ element in this sometimes also meant ‘hill, promontory’, the name could also have meant ‘[from the] hill fort’.
+Cuindlis (also Cuindles, Cuinlis, Cuindilis, Cuindlaes, and Cuindleas, later Coinleisc) is an Old Irish (Gaelic or Goidelic) name dating back to at least the 8th century in Ireland.
+The meaning is not absolutely certain.
+The first element in it seems to mean ‘head’ (Old Irish cuin[d], conn, cean[d], etc.1).
+The second element (Old Irish lis, leas, etc.2) can refer to several sorts of ‘enclosure’ (fortified or otherwise).
+An interpretation of the entire name is thus ‘Head of the enclosure’.
+This could indicate anything from ‘Owner of the cattle pen’ to ‘Lord of the fort’, depending on just what sort of enclosure was meant.
+Judging from the related place-names Kenles/Kells (Middle Irish

-Derivatives of the name are attested in Scotland (most numerous in Galloway, especially Wigtownshire and Kirkcudbrightshire, later in Ayrshire, Glasgow, Renfrewshire, Edinburgh, and Dundee), and in Ireland (especially in Galway, North Tipperary, Mayo, and in Ulster and Donegal) as what appears to be a family name as early as the 13th century, though not commonly recorded as one until the late 17th century.
+Derivatives of the name are attested in Scotland, most numerous in Galloway (Wigtownshire and Kirkcudbrightshire), later in Ayrshire, Glasgow (Lanarkshire), Renfrewshire, Dumfriesshire to some extent, and in the more easterly cities Edinburgh and Dundee; in Northern Ireland; and in the Republic of Ireland (especially in Donegal, Galway, North Tipperary, and Mayo) as what appears to be a family name as early as the 13th century, though not commonly recorded as one until the late 17th.
 As a given name, it dates to at least as early as the 8th century in Ireland.

 Sisters Mary & Margaret McCandlish,